 Plus, choosing a veggie-heavy diet can be great for your sleep, as studies have shown that “a healthier diet, namely one with more plant-based foods, may improve sleep health and lower your risk of insomnia,” Marie-Pierre St-Onge, PhD, associate professor of nutritional medicine and director of the Sleep Center of Excellence at Columbia University Irving Medical Center in New York City, told us in a previous interview.

 4. Go easy on the air conditioning

 You may already know that going overboard with your AC is bad for the environment–luckily, there are eco-friendly ways to stay cool as you snooze.
-Try sleeping with lighter fabrics, cooling sheets, and a hybrid mattress to stay sweat-free at night.
+Try sleeping with lighter fabrics, cooling sheets, and a

 5. Add plants to your bedroom